Commitment to Social Responsibility

 In the context of their business activity, the main platforms and business units of the José de Mello Group – Bondalti, Brisa, José de Mello Residências e Serviços and José de Mello Saúde – have undertaken a broad set of important social responsibility actions throughout the 2018 financial year.

 Set up in 2011, with the support of Foundation Amélia de Mello, the Voluntary service scheme is based on a clear commitment to a socially responsible company, following on in the tradition of the former CUF group.

 Under this Scheme over three hundred employees and Members of the José de Mello family place their skills at the service of a common cause thereby positively contributing to the local community, besides donations, sponsorships and patronage programmes.

 “Ser Solidário” Project

 Set up in 2007, the “Ser Solidário” (Show Solidarity) Project is based on the large-scale involvement of the José de Mello Group’s employees by making donations to charities of their choice.

 Under this scheme, employees who join up donate at least 1 euro of their monthly salary to a charity of their choice.

 The subsidiaries they work for matches each euro donated and hands over the total amount to the chosen institution on an annual basis.

 Following on in the family tradition of the former CUF group, since 2001 the José de Mello group offers summer camps to the children of its employees aged between 7 and 17.
-From 2001 to 2017, about 1.400 children of employees of shared companies attended the José de Mello group summer camps.
+From 2001 to 2018, more than 1500 children of employees of shared companies attended the José de Mello group summer camps.